dayllenger/beamui/CONTRIBUTING.md

 abstract/final/override public/protected/package/private static @property
 ```

-I don't use `pure nothrow @nogc @system/@trusted/@safe` attributes in the library.
+I don't use `pure @nogc @system/@trusted/@safe` attributes in the library.
 I decided to not bother with them until they'll be properly implemented.

 `@property` is needed only to split properties from other methods in documentation.